AhoyGamers/Balachu/README.md

 ## Credits
 Created by **The Otterly**

-Detailed credits for everyone else who contributed to the mod can be found in-game in Cardsauce's credits tab in the Mods menu.
+With card art generously donated from:
+* Aaron_Growlithe
+* Lavastan
+* PokatoFry
+* LeOtter

+More detailed credits per-card are available from the in-game collection menu.

  A huge thank you to Raichu for the wonderful community memes.
 Here's to another year!